 Reconstructing the Future: Environmental Public Health and Diasporic Identities

 This StudiOC cluster will introduce students to the essential elements of interdisciplinary research and community collaboration through case studies and community collaboration to apply their learning to situations of environmental racism.
 The courses will integrate the natural sciences, social sciences, humanities, and community-directed learning with a focus on understanding the biological perspective on global health problems as well as the political, historical, and cultural impact and expressions of the African Diaspora.

-Course instructors for this learning community are Associate Professor of Environmental Studies and Comparative American Studies Janet Fiskio, Associate Professor of Neuroscience Gunnar Kwakye, and Associate Professor of Africana Studies Charles Peterson.
+Course instructors for this learning community are Associate Professor of Environmental Studies and Comparative American Studies Jay Fiskio, Associate Professor of Neuroscience Gunnar Kwakye, and Associate Professor of Africana Studies Charles Peterson.